 The newly emerged flushes were harmed by the mango leaf miner, Acrocercops syngramma, Meyrick, when tiny caterpillars dug beneath the top leaves dorsal sides and displayed symptoms of grayish-white epidermis.
-Shoot borer, Chlumetia transversa Walker attacked on new shoot of mango during Oct.-Feb.
-Verghese and Devi, (1998) reported that peak infestation in Sept-Nov under KT conditions.
+Chlumetia transversa, a shoot borer Walker attacked fresh mango shoots from October to February (Verghese and Devi, 1998) reported that peak infestation in Sept-Nov under KT conditions.
 The mealy bug nymphs and females drew sap from inflorescence, tender leaves, shoots, fruit and sooty mould disease-produced fruit.
 Fruit drop was induced by a severe infestation that interfered with fruit set.
 The threat posed by the mango stem borer, Batocera rufomaculata De Geer, was spreading to more places.
 Due to branch drying and die-back, affected trees ceased to produce fruit.
 The stem borer grub persisted inside the stem, where it fed on tissues and created galleries.
 This survey will aid in the timely dissemination of pertinent information to the scientific community and mango producers in order to develop effective management strategies at the appropriate time.